foundriesio/aktualizr-lite/README.md

 ## Getting Started

 ### Dependencies
-List of aktualizr-lite dependencies can be found [here](https://github.com/advancedtelematic/aktualizr#dependencies)
+List of aktualizr-lite dependencies can be found [here](https://github.com/advancedtelematic/aktualizr#dependencies) or in the [Dockerfile](./docker/Dockerfile) that defines a docker container which includes the all dependencies required for aktualizr-lite building and unit testing.

 ### Build